ThaiRepose/thairepose/README.md

     EMAIL_HOST_PASSWORD = email-password
     ```
     (If you don't use gmail.
 Please change EMAIL_PORT and EMAIL_HOST in setting)

+    **For anyone who use macOS.
+It may have problem while import email with os.environ.get. please try another way to import it**
 7. Install TailwindCSS framework.

     ```